This page contains affiliate links. Please read our disclosure for more info.

 Your enjoyment of the ride will largely depend on how funny you find it, although it’s still a relaxing river journey either way with lots to notice.

 While it’s not our favourite Magic Kingdom ride, we do think it’s worth doing if waits aren’t too long.
-This is the best Multi Pass to select first as it often sells out.
+We usually ride it early or with Multi Pass.

 You might also want to ride it at night for a different experience.